gchochla/semantic-f1-score/README.md

   <em>Semantic F1 grants partial credit by matching predictions and gold labels in both directions.</em>
 </p>

-Semantic F1 is a drop-in replacement for `sklearn` hard `f1_score` in subjective or fuzzy multi-label classification.
+Semantic F1 (`semantic_f1_score`) is a drop-in replacement for `sklearn`'s conventional `f1_score` in subjective or fuzzy multi-label classification.
 It keeps the familiar precision-recall framing while using a domain similarity matrix to acknowledge when "wrong" labels are still semantically close.
-The package is the reference implementation accompanying the <em>Semantic F1 Scores: Fair Evaluation Under Fuzzy Class Boundaries</em>.
+The package is the reference implementation accompanying the paper: [Semantic F1 Scores: Fair Evaluation Under Fuzzy Class Boundaries](https://arxiv.org/pdf/2509.21633).

 ## Installation
 ```bash